 There are several types of exorcism in the Roman Catholic Church:

 Baptismal exorcism - blessing an infant prior to baptism to cleanse it of evil resulting from original sin;

 A "real exorcism" is what most of us think of when we think of exorcism.
-In this case, the priest-exorcist is dealing with a human being who is possessed by the devil -- the devil is inhabiting this person's body.
+In this case, the priest-exorcist is dealing with a human being who is possessed by the devil or a demon who is inhabiting this person's body.

 According to the Church, telltale signs of demonic possession include: